TommyJones/mvrsquared/cran-comments.md

 ## Downstream dependencies

-I have no downstream dependencies
+I have one downstream dependency: tidylda.
+I have checked these changes with tidylda and everything works as it should.